epmoyer/voyager/README.md

 The demo expects a bunch of small subdirectories to exist under `git_test_cases/` (each one is a small git repo to exercise the prompt under different repo conditions).
 To create those directories, `cd git_test_cases`, then `tar -xvzf git_test_cases.tgz`.

+The demo expects an executable (`voyager`) to be at the git repo root.
+You can run `go build .` to create it.

 - View the various prompt cases in color mode `16m`:
     - `./demo.py cases`
 - View the various prompt cases in all color modes: